This is a sponsored post written by me on behalf of Tom Thumb. All opinions are 100% mine.

 Tips For Making Chocolate Dipped Strawberries

-• If you want your berries to be more uniform in size, buy two cartons and pick the best from both until you have about 16 oz.
-Wash, dry & freeze the rest for fruit smoothies or milkshakes.
+- If you want your berries to be more uniform in size, buy two cartons and pick the best from both until you have about 16 oz.
+Wash, dry & freeze the rest for fruit smoothies, milkshakes, or homemade strawberry ice cream.
+You could also use any extra to make stuffed strawberries!

 Budget-Friendly Gift Idea: Pair Chocolate Covered Fruit with Seasonal Flowers